Communio-Templorum/bylaws/Articles-of-Incorporation.md

 1986 (herein the "Code") (or the corresponding provisions of any future United States Internal Revenue Code).

+* [ ] Outline basic beliefs of the Corporation
+* [ ] Add mission of the Corporation in the furtherance and protection of the above beleifs

 ## 3. Registered Agent

 ## 4. Incorporators